marina601/easy-cocktail-recipes/README.md

 1. [Bootstrap 4.3](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
  - Mainly for responsive grid layout.
- - Recipe card layout format and classes have been used from Bootstrap library.
+ - Recipe card layout has been imported from Bootstrap library and cutomized to to site needs.
- - Bootstrap classes have been used to assist with automated margins and layout of elemetns.
+ - Bootstrap classes have been used to assist with automated margins and layout of elements.

 2. [CSS tricks](https://css-tricks.com/perfect-full-page-background-image/)
-- Used to create a full background image that will is recognised by all browsers.
+- Used to create a full background image for main site and 404.html page.

 3. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Akava and Prata' fonts into the style.css file which is used on all pages throughout the project.